hansake/Z180_Computer/README.md

 The Z180 CPU is blinking another LED and outputs text on serial port 0 and 1.
 The test program also recieves any character input on the serial ports.

+The testprogram is copied to RAM and running from there.